mmmarinho/ROS2_Tutorial/docs/source/preamble/python/installing_python.rst

    Type "help", "copyright", "credits" or "license" for more information.
    >>>

-in particular, if the :code:`[GCC 11.3.0] on linux` is different, then get this fixed because this tutorial will not work for you.
+in particular, if the :code:`GCC 11` is different, e.g. :code:`GCC 9` or :code:`GCC 12`\, then get this fixed because this tutorial will not work for you.

 As you already know, to exit the `interative shell <https://docs.python.org/3.10/tutorial/interpreter.html>`_ you can use :kbd:`CTRL+D` or type :code:`quit()` and press :kbd:`ENTER`.